tardate/LittleArduinoProjects/playground/LEDCubes/Mini4/README.md

 LED cubes were a "thing" a few years back maybe ... but I've never built one.
 Time to fix that...

 Here's my "mini" 4x4x4 cube - 3cm per side with 3mm clear blue LEDs.
 Nice and compact, and delivers nice effects.
-The clear blue LEDs work really well - the one's I have are really bright, even when driven with minimal current.
+The clear blue LEDs work really well - very bright, even when driven with minimal current.

 It's encased in a [Ferrero Rocher cube box](http://www.fairprice.com.sg/webapp/wcs/stores/servlet/en/fairprice/ferrero-rocher-t18-cube-225g-13062786).
-During the build, that raised some challenges - most of the effort in building the project concerned squeezing all the electronics into the space in the lid (which becomes the base of the cube). nvm, it all fits and the result it pretty good.
+During the build, that raised some challenges - most of the effort in building the project concerned squeezing all the electronics into the space in the lid (which becomes the base of the cube).
+Nvm, it all fits and the result it pretty good.

 ### Design Overview